-Currently he lives and works in Singapore where he heads the Media Lab at Lasalle College of the Arts.
+Currently Andreas lives and works in Singapore where he heads the Media Lab at Lasalle College of the Arts.
 His work at the lab is practice-based, collaborative and interdisciplinary in nature and aims to blur the boundaries between art and technology.

 The following open-source libraries for the programming environment Processing are currently maintained and supported.